Dimash Qudaibergen: Humanitarianism

 In 2015, Dimash Qudaibergen gave a charitable concert, named "From Heart to Heart", in Atyrau, Kazakhstan, to provide essential medical treatment for a five-year-old girl.
 He was joined by the Kazakh pop singer Dosymzhan Tanatarov for the event.

 Dimash gave benefit performances at the Grand Charity Ball 2015, in the Kazakhstan cities of Shymkent, Kyzylorda and Uralsk.
 The events were organized by the Alpamys Sharimov Foundation, and the funds were donated to children with hearing and speech impairment.

 In early 2016, he joined the Kazakh "Do Good" campaign that provides help for people with disabilities, illnesses and in financial need.

 In 2016, he also gave a benefit performance at the "100 Grandmas and Grandpas" Charity Evening of the "Zaman Are We" Project in Astana, Kazakhstan.
 The elderly of the regional retirement homes were invited as honorary guests and the proceeds of the event were used for social, economic and medical help for elderly residents.

 Qudaibergen donated all profits of his 2016 "Unforgettable Day" concert, held in his home town Aktobe, to a regional charity organization.
 With the funds from the concert, seven families in need were supplied with water, utilities, medical care and clothing.
 A wheelchair accessible ramp was also set up for a wheelchair-using resident.

 He gave a benefit performance at the Grand Charity Ball 2016, in Uralsk, Kazakhstan.
 The teenage students of the local boarding school for visually impaired students were invited as honorary guests of the Ball.
-Several of these students performed a song on stage with him, and Qudaibergen also danced, in the Waltz part of the event, with the visually-mpaired invited guests.
+Several of these students performed a song on stage with him, and Qudaibergen also danced, in the Waltz part of the event, with the visually-impaired invited guests.
 The Grand Charity Ball was organized by the Alpamys Sharimov Foundation, and the funds were donated to children with visual impairments, to this boarding school and to the regional orphanage.

 At the Top Chinese Music Awards 2017, within the "Love Recycling" Campaign, he donated the suit from his first performance at Hunan Television's Singer 2017 competition.
 The suit was auctioned by the Jingdong Platform and all the proceeds were donated to the Care of Children Foundation for children with blood lead poisoning.

 Dimash gave charitable performances at the Global Gift Galas 2017 in Paris and Cannes.
 He was invited by Eva Longoria, Honorary Chair of the Global Gift Foundation.
 The Foundation provides social and economic help to children, families and women in situations of need.